Tyler Honeycutt

 Tyler Deon Honeycutt (July 15, 1990 – July 7, 2018) was an American professional basketball player.
 He played college basketball for the UCLA Bruins, where he earned first-team all-conference honors in the Pac-10 (known now as the Pac-12) as a sophomore in 2011.

 Honeycutt was selected by the Sacramento Kings in the second round of the 2011 NBA draft.
 He played with the Kings for two seasons and in 2013 moved to Europe, where he played for EuroLeague clubs Khimki and Anadolu Efes.
 He committed suicide at age 27 following a shootout with police.

 High school career

 Honeycutt attended Sylmar High School in Sylmar, California.
 Considered a four-star recruit by Rivals.com, Honeycutt was listed as the No. 4 small forward and the No. 28 player in the nation in 2009.

 College career

 In his freshman year at the University of California, Los Angeles (UCLA) in 2009–10, Honeycutt played in the final 26 games, starting 18, and led the team in rebounding at 6.5 per game.
 He was named to the Pac-10 All-Freshman team.
 In the following season, he was named the team's co-MVP (with Malcolm Lee and Reeves Nelson) and first-team All-Pac-10 after averaging 12.8 points per game and leading the conference in blocks with 2.1 per game.
 He declared for the NBA draft after the season.
-Honeycutt was projected as a late lottery pick to mid first round pick in the 2011 NBA draft but concerns over inconsistency and less-than-maximum effort dropped him to the second round.
-Sacramento took him with the 35th overall pick.
+Honeycutt was projected as a late lottery pick to mid-first-round pick in the 2011 NBA draft but concerns over inconsistency and less-than-maximum effort dropped him to the second round.
+The Sacramento Kings took him with the 35th overall pick.